 Dr. ir.
 Hiemstra-van Mastrigt, S.

-At the same time, from 2011 to 2015, she performed her PhD research project at TU Delft, on the topic of Comfortable Passenger Seats – Recommendations for Design and Research.
-In these four years, she has been working together with seat manufacturers, car manufacturers, railways, airlines and material suppliers, to conduct experiments on passenger comfort.
-After obtaining her PhD in 2015, she contributed to the European H2020 project PASSME (Personalised Airport Systems for Seamless Mobility and Experience) as a post-doctoral researcher at Delft’s faculty of Industrial Design Engineering.
-The goal of the PASSME project (2015-2018) was to reduce travel time at the airport and enhance passenger experience by, among others, developing innovative designs for future airports and aircrafts.
+Suzanne has always been fascinated by transport and mobility.
+Before becoming a Delft Design Lab director, Suzanne contributed to the European H2020 project PASSME (Personalised Airport Systems for Seamless Mobility and Experience) as a post-doctoral researcher at TU Delft’s faculty of Industrial Design Engineering.
+The goal of the PASSME project was to reduce travel time at the airport and enhance passenger experience by, among others, developing innovative designs for future airports and aircrafts.